ADVERTISEMENT

 childhood trauma and chronic pain

-The Impact of Childhood Trauma on the Body
+The Impact of Childhood Trauma on the Physical Body

 How Trauma Affects the Brain and Body

 To understand the connection between childhood trauma and chronic pain, it’s essential to look at the neuroscience behind trauma.
-When a child experiences trauma, especially chronic or severe trauma, it can disrupt the normal development of brain regions involved in emotion regulation and pain processing.
+When a child experiences trauma, especially chronic or severe trauma, it can disrupt the normal development of brain regions.
+Particularly those involved in emotion regulation and pain processing.
 This can lead to heightened sensitivity to pain and an increased risk of developing pain disorders in adulthood.

 Trauma-Informed Care for Pain Management